Ezra 7:1-10

 5 the son of Abishua, the son of Phinehas, the son of Eleazar, the son of Aaron the chief priest—

-6 this Ezra went up from Babylon.
-He was a skilled scribe in the law of Moses, which Yahweh, the God of Israel, had given; and the king granted him all his request, according to Yahweh his God’s hand on him.
+6 this Ezra came up from Babylon.
+He was a scribe skilled in the Law of Moses, which the LORD, the God of Israel, had given.
+The king had granted Ezra all his requests, for the hand of the LORD his God was upon him.

-8 He came to Jerusalem in the fifth month, which was in the seventh year of the king.
+8 Ezra arrived in Jerusalem in the fifth month of the seventh year of the king.

-9 For on the first day of the first month he began to go up from Babylon; and on the first day of the fifth month he came to Jerusalem, according to the good hand of his God on him.
+9 He had begun the journey from Babylon on the first day of the first month, and he arrived in Jerusalem on the first day of the fifth month, for the gracious hand of his God was upon him.

-10 For Ezra had set his heart to seek Yahweh’s law, and to do it, and to teach statutes and ordinances in Israel.
+10 For Ezra had set his heart to study the Law of the LORD, to practice it, and to teach its statutes and ordinances in Israel.

 The good hand of God brings Ezra to Jerusalem as a Word-shaped leader whose ministry joins priestly identity, disciplined study, obedient practice, and faithful teaching.